tvbeat/public/docs/non-weighted.md

 rating, a number of HHs tuned to a given minute.
 All intervals, contetnt and ads that are shorter than one minute will inherit the rating of the minute they start in.

 ### **Share (SHR)**
-Is defined as a fraction of rating over HUT rating.
+Is defined as a fraction of rating over SUT rating.

 ### **Subscibers (#) and Subscribers (%)**
 Is defined as a number of unique Subscribers that have viewed a specified time